grodansparadis/vscp-python-sensor-bme680/README.md

 See __topic_temperature__ for full info.

+And empty topic can be used if you don't want the value to be sent.

+### topic_dewpoint

+This is the topic under which the dew point event will be sent.
+The default is

+> vscp/{xguid}/miso/{xclass}/{xtype}

+See __topic_temperature__ for full info.

+And empty topic can be used if you don't want the value to be sent.

 ### The [BME680] section

 ### sea_level_pressure

-Pressure at sea level.
+Pressure in hPa at sea level.
 Used for pressure adjustment.
 Default is 1013.25

 ### temp_corr

-Correction value for sensor temperature reading.
+Correction value in degrees Celsius for sensor temperature reading.
 The value entered here will be subtracted from the reading.
 Default is 0.

 ### height_at_location